stephenh/stephenh.github.com/_posts/2014-02-08-di-thought-experiment.markdown

     }
 {: class="brush:java"}

 Simple enough.
-We can double-out `Writer` and put the `service` method under test.
-I'll skip the test code--whether you mock or stub, it'll be pretty simple.
+We can fake-out `Writer` (use a mock `Writer` or a `StubWriter`) and put the `service` method under test.

+I'll skip the test code as, regardless of whether you mock or stub, it'll be pretty simple.

 So, now let's say our code needs access to the query parameters: